 Miller’s coming to Stanford was motivated in no small part by the influential figure of George Leland Bach.
 Miller knew about Bach at Ford, when he decided that the Carnegie Mellon Graduate School of Industrial Administration, where Bach was founding dean, was the source of the best and brightest students.
 Miller subsequently relied heavily on Bach’s friendship and advice at Stanford.

-Married for 70 years to his late wife Frances, he now enjoys the company of a growing family, including six great-grandchildren, as well as a worldwide network of friends.
-At his home in Woodside he takes great pride in pointing out his collection of Native American art, as well as memorabilia from his Ford years.
-He has long retained a fondness for gardening.
+Married for 70 years to his late wife Frances, he enjoyed the company of a growing family, including six great-grandchildren, as well as a worldwide network of friends.
+At his home in Woodside he took great pride in pointing out his collection of Native American art, as well as memorabilia from his Ford years.
+He long retained a fondness for gardening.

-Miller has continued to believe in the importance of social engagement and the heightened responsibility of the Graduate School of Business to respond to the current issues of the day.
-Just last year, in recognition of the 90th anniversary of the school, he noted, “We’re becoming increasingly known as the business school with a conscience.
+Miller continued to believe in the importance of public management and social engagement and the heightened responsibility of the Graduate School of Business to respond to the current issues of the day.
+In recognition of the 90th anniversary of the school in 2015, he noted, “We’re becoming increasingly known as the business school with a conscience.
 I like that.
 Keep up the good work!”
-He still remains active in the life of Stanford GSB community, as when he drops by to help celebrate the Arjay Miller Scholars, the academically highest ten percent of a graduating MBA class.
+He remained active in the life of Stanford GSB community, as when he dropped by to help celebrate the Arjay Miller Scholars, the academically highest ten percent of a graduating MBA class.

 The worldwide reputation of Stanford GSB has continued to grow over the years into the premiere institution it is today, but at its core one can still sense the guiding vision of Arjay Miller.
-As former Secretary of State and longtime friend George Shultz recently wrote, “The Graduate School of Business is one of the world’s best, Arjay, thanks in large part to you … remember that this magnificent school has been built on the foundation you created.”
-Miller still insists much of his life has just been “luck” — but friends and admirers know otherwise.
+As former Secretary of State and longtime friend George Shultz wrote, “The Graduate School of Business is one of the world’s best, Arjay, thanks in large part to you … remember that this magnificent school has been built on the foundation you created.”
+Miller insisted much of his life was just “luck” — but friends and admirers knew otherwise.

 Story Behind the Book in Arjay’s Portrait